IBM-Cloud/docs/services/blockchain/etn_txn.md

             alice = user;
 ```

-The remainder of the test is the same as `asset-mgmt-with-roles.js`, with alice failing to assign Bob as the owner of the asset.
+The remainder of the test is the same as `asset-mgmt-with-roles.js`, with Alice failing to assign Bob as the owner of the asset.

+-->